facebookarchive/hack-hhvm-docs/README.md

 You will update `.xml` files.
 See `__docs/phpdoc/doc-base/README` for instructions on how to get started.
-Or just look at the `.xml` files that already exist and copy pasta as much as you need to.
+Or just look at the `.xml` files that already exist and copy past as much as you need to.

 If you are adding a new high level topic or extension, you will probably have to add it to `doc-base/manual.xml.in` as well. `manual.xml` and